-A student record may contain information on more than one student.
+An education record may contain information on more than one student.
 Parents will have the right to access the information relating to their student or to be informed of the information.
 Eligible students will also have the right to access the information relating to themselves or be informed of the information.

-Parents and eligible students will have a right to access the student's records upon request without unnecessary delay and in no instance more than forty-five calendar days (45) after the request is made.
-Parents, an eligible student or an authorized representative of the parents will have the right to access the student's records prior to an Individualized Education Program (IEP) meeting or hearing.
+Parent, eligible students, and other individuals authorized in accordance with law, will have access to the student's education records during the regular business hours of the school district.
+Parents and eligible students will have a right to access the student's education records upon request without unnecessary delay and in no instance more than forty-five calendar days (45) after the request is made.
+Parents, other than parents of an eligible student, may be denied access to a student's records if the school district has a court order stating such or when the district has been advised under the appropriate laws that the parents may not access the student records.
+Parents, an eligible student, or an authorized representative of the parents will have the right to access the student's education records prior to an Individualized Education Program (IEP) meeting or hearing.

-Copies of student records will be provided if failure to do so would effectively prevent the parents or student from exercising the right to access the student records.
-Fees for copies of the records are waived if it would prevent the parents or student from accessing the records.
-A fee may not be charged to search or retrieve information from student records.
+Copies of education records will be provided if failure to do so would effectively prevent the parents or student from exercising the right to access the education records.
+Fees for copies for the records are waived if it would prevent the parents or eligible student from accessing the records.
+A fee may not be charged to search or retrieve information from education records.

-Upon the request of parents or an eligible student, the school district will provide an explanation and interpretation of the student records and a list of the types and locations of education records collected, maintained or used by the school district.
+Upon the request of parents or an eligible student, the school district will provide an explanation and interpretation of the education records and a list of the types and locations of education records collected, maintained, or used by the school district.

-If the parents or an eligible student believes the information in the student records is inaccurate, misleading or violates the privacy or other rights of the student, the parents or an eligible student may request that the school district amend the student records.
-The school district will decide whether to amend the student records within a reasonable time after receipt of the request.
-If the school district determines an amendment is made to the student record, the school district will make the amendment and inform the parents or the eligible student of the decision in writing.
+If the parents or an eligible student believes the information in the education records is inaccurate, misleading or violates the privacy of the student, the parent or an eligible student may request that the school district amend the education records.